Frequently Asked Questions About Home Dialysis

 A: Even though you're at home, you're never alone.
 A DaVita Home Dialysis healthcare professional is always just a phone call away.
 If, however, an emergency complication occurs, you should call 9-1-1 immediately or contact your doctor directly.
 Otherwise, a healthcare professional will assist you with any complications and will be in contact with your doctor.

 A: Yes.
-DaVita Home Dialysis offers more at-home dialysis choices than any other provider - enabling you, your care partner and your physician to choose the treatment that best suits your clinical needs and your lifestyle preferences.
-There are four home dialysis choices:
+DaVita Home Dialysis will provide you with education on all of your treatment options so that you, your care partner and your physician can make an informed choice about the treatment that best suits your clinical needs and your lifestyle preferences.
+There are two types of home dialysis:

-- Traditional Home Hemodialysis: performed 3 times per week, typically for about 4 hours per session
+- Home Hemodialysis: performed 3 times per week, typically for about 4 hours per session

 - Peritoneal Dialysis (PD): 4 to 5 exchanges per day (CAPD) or nightly cycler exchanges (CCPD)

-Q: Can I dialyze more frequently at home than I do in-center?
+Q: Will I dialyze more frequently at home than I do in-center?

 A: As with any form of dialysis, your nephrologist will direct your care and treatment.
 Home dialysis makes it easier for you and your doctor to decide the frequency and length of treatment that are best for you.
 DaVita Home Dialysis professionals will work closely with you to ensure that your dialysis is being conducted according to your doctor's orders.
-Benefits reported from dialyzing more frequently or for longer periods of time at home, include:
+Your doctor will prescribe a treatment frequency for you that is designed to optimize:

 - Improvements in quality of life and well-being